alexblake1290/pages-test/acc-page/content/project/one/index.md

 Agrochemical products deal with all the environmental extremes that occurs in the field.
 High temperatures, cold winds, and record droughts prevent products from working as intended.

-> *"We suspected extraordinarily high and low temperatures might impact the performance of our agrochemical used by citrus growers, causing expensive wastage for our customers."*
+> <qt>*"We suspected extraordinarily high and low temperatures might impact the performance of our agrochemical used by citrus growers, causing expensive wastage for our customers."*</qt>

 <img src="img2.jpg" style="border-radius: 5%;" />